 Animal Control and Code Enforcement

 You might also see us driving around town in our Dog Truck.
-We picks-up and contain stray, sick/injured, feral, and/or unwanted and captured domestic animals, transporting them to appropriate destination.
+We pick-up and contain stray, sick/injured, feral, and/or unwanted and captured domestic animals and transport them to the appropriate destination.
 We perform emergency animal rescue service, emergency night call service, and animal first aid when required.
-We also sets traps to capture evasive domestic and feral animals.
+We also set traps to capture evasive domestic and feral animals.

 We also enforce established municipal code.
-If there is a nusence on your block, we are here to help.
+If there is a nuisance on your block, we are here to help

-Pinedale has a Leash Law Ordinance, (#122-1 “Control” and #122-7).
+Pinedale has a Leash Law Ordinance!
 Please keep your dog on a leash for everyone’s safety and enjoyment.

 Dogs at Large Fines

-Happy Endings Animal Rescue is funded by private contributions, grants and local city and county funding.
-HEAR works closely with the Town and county animal control to make sure that all pets, whether owner relinquished or picked up as strays, find loving, forever homes.
-HEAR works to help all animals, behaviorally and medically challenged, not yet weened and senior pets, by working with other shelters, local veterinarians, our volunteers and foster families to help pets in need.
-HEAR is a small, non-profit, all volunteer organization without its own facility and each animal is evaluated on a case by case basis.
+Happy Endings Animal Rescue is funded by private contributions, grants, local city and county funding.
+HEAR works closely with the Town and County Animal Controls to make sure that all pets – whether owner relinquished or picked up as strays – find loving, forever homes.
+HEAR works to help all animals – behaviorally challenged, medically challenged, not yet weened, and/or senior pets – by working with other shelters, local veterinarians, volunteers and foster families to help pets in need.
+HEAR is a small, non-profit, all-volunteer organization without its own facility and each animal is evaluated on a case-by-case basis.